Lidiadev/making-the-code-more-object-oriented/README.md

 	- turn multiway branching into a dictionary object-oriented
 	- substitute the multiway branching at runtime by using a factory to create the dictionary.

-- Replace chained branches into the Chain of Rule Object
+- Replace chained branches into the Chain of Rule Object:
 	- use the rules pattern
 	- convert rules to objects and organize them into a chain
 	- the rule is the if-then-else instruction, but turned into an object